-In terms of average net loss / gain over the three-year period under investigation, we see that at national level there was an average gain of 46 lecturing staff and at the provincial level a net gain of 97, which is considerably higher than the national average.
-Capricorn shows a gain in staff which, at 149, is significantly higher than the national and provincial averages.
+In terms of average net loss / gain over the three-year period under investigation, we see that at national level there was an average gain of 46 lecturing staff and at the provincial level a net gain of 31, which is significantly lower than the national average.
+Orbit College also shows a gain in staff which, at 99, is very high compared to the national and provincial averages - it is close to double the national average and more than triple the provincial average.
+Even though there has been staff turnover in Orbit College, the college has clearly experienced considerable growth in staff and students.